Thiggel/Monotonic-Early-Exit/blogpost.md

    <br />
 </p>

 **Heuristic Based on Top-1 Softmax Scores**: This heuristic exits if the last three layers' top-1 softmax scores are monotonically increasing and the current top-1 confidence exceeds 0.9.
-This heuristic is grounded in our observations from the monotonicity experiments, where such patterns almost always indicated a stable prediction.
+This heuristic is grounded in our observations from the monotonicity experiments, where such patterns almost always indicate a stable prediction.

 <p
    align='center'